DSTI-A20-RW/ransomware-preencryption-detector/README.md

 # ransomware-preencryption-detector
 Safe browsing facility that detects ransomware in the pre-encryption execution step without imposing any danger to host instance.

+## How to Run

+// please refer to visual guide in the bottom of the page

+1. Please Download our code from GitHub
+2. Go to "Extensions" in "More tools" menu under three dots in upper right corner of Chrome Browser
+3. Activate Developer mode
+4. Click on "Load unpacked" in the upper left corner
+5. Select folder called "Ransomtect" of unpacked downloaded code
+6. Click on puzzle icon in the upper right corner and Pin Ransomtect extension
+7. Click on Ransomtect icon, add your email: this way we will keep communication on safety of downlaoding files
+8. You're good to go!
+Now, whenever you download anything from web it will be automatically blocked and analysed by our AI.
+It'll send you an email on results shortly.

 ## Introduction

 In 2020 only, ransomware “business” brought $20 Billion to cyber criminals.
 This appalling figure is rising gradually every year and existing solutions are not able to combat this threat.
 According to Cybercrime Magazine this figure, assuming current trend, can rise up and exceed $265 Billion By 2031. (https://cybersecurityventures.com/global-ransomware-damage-costs-predicted-to-reach-250-billion-usd-by-2031/)